Veda-369/FlightDataAnalysisProject/README.md

 After running the notebook, open the interactive report in your browser: open flight_analysis_report.html  # (Or double-click to open)

-📂 How to View the Jupyter Notebook Online
+📂 How to View the Jupyter Notebook Online <br>
 🔹 GitHub does not always render Jupyter Notebooks properly.
 🔹 To view it online, use nbviewer: